nglendening/nglendening.github.io/_pages/cv.md

 A downloadable version of this CV can be found [here](https://github.com/matthewncoates/CV/blob/main/MatthewCoatesCV.pdf)

+Updated 2024/10/28

 Education
 ======
 * **Ph.D.
 Candidate** Philosophy (LPS), *University of California, Irvine*, 2025 [Expected].
   * Graduate Emphasis in Biology and the Behavioral Sciences
   * Advisor: Cailin O’Connor
-  * Dissertation: "Is it ever good to hide dissent in science?: a network modeling approach to dissent"
+  * Dissertation: "Network Epistemology and Scientific Dissent"
 * **MSc**  Philosophy of Science, *The London School of Economics and Political Science*, 2017-2018
 * **BSc (Hons)** Mathematics, *Queen Mary, University of London*, 2014-2017

 Publications
 ======
 * **Coates, Matthew**.
 "Does it Harm Science to Suppress Dissenting Evidence?"
 Forthcoming in *Philosophy of Science*
+* **Coates, Matthew**.
+"Keynes, Wittgenstein, and Probability in the Tractatus" Forthcoming in *HOPOS*
 * Sherlock, Emma,  **Matthew Coates** and Csaba Csuzdi.
 "Modelling of climatic tolerances of three earthworm species; Satchellius mammalis, Lumbricus friendi and Lumbricus festivus using Maximum Entropy Modeling". *Opuscula Zoologica*.
 53(1): 51–65.
 2022

 Works in Progress
 ======
 * Multilayer Networks and the Evolution of Risky Cooperation  [In Preperation]
-* Keynes, Wittgenstein, and Probability in the Tractatus [Under Review]
+* Does Managing industrial dissent help public belief [In Preperation]

 Talks and Presentations